otr4j/otrv4/otrv4.md

 For example, a shared session state which higher-level protocol is XMPP, will look like:

+> TODO I think the example case below is unclear.
+First the `0x57` and `0x164` seem arbitrary values, but if so, should be different for sender and receiver.
+If the intention was to refer to them by length, then the `0x<length>` notation doesn't make sense, and the 164 doesn't make sense.

 ```
   phi = sender's instance tag || receiver's instance tag || our_ecdh_first ||
         our_dh_first || their_ecdh_first || their_dh_first ||